tavinhossaur/smt-server/README.md

 ## <img src="https://img.icons8.com/ios-filled/24/6DB33F/info.png" width="20"/> About The Project

 <blockquote style="border-left:4px solid #6DB33F; padding:12px 18px;">
-  The SMT Backend is designed to support the academic environment by providing a centralized system for managing professors, classrooms, courses, disciplines, and events.
+  The SMT Server is designed to support the academic environment by providing a centralized system for managing professors, classrooms, courses, disciplines, and events.
 It features JWT-based authentication, role-based access control (Admin/User), and a dashboard for real-time academic data.
 The API is documented with Swagger and follows clean architecture and SOLID principles.
 </blockquote>

 ---